HaroldAlmon/ProjectEuler/README.md

 If you are interested in re-refactoring your code, you should read two related articles in chapter nineteen of the book **Code Complete** and chapter four of the book **Clean Code**.

+UPDATE: Just add a couple of solutions written in Ruby.
 #